Scott Disick’s Ex-Girlfriend Speaks Out On Rumored Feud With Sofia Richie

 “After Sofia started hooking up with Scott, Chloe stopped speaking to her.
 It’s a mess.
 They were the best of friends and were inseparable,” an insider said at the time.

-As previously reported by the Inquisitr, Scott Disick and Sofia Richie recently made headlines for an allegedly break up last weekend.
+As previously reported by the Inquisitr, Scott Disick and Sofia Richie recently made headlines for an alleged break up last weekend.
 Sources had revealed that Sofia had dumped Scott upon finding out that he had cheated on her during a recent trip to Miami.
 Scott was later seen showing off some major PDA with a mystery woman at Kanye West’s album listening party in Wyoming.
 Sources revealed that Scott was overheard telling the woman he was single.

-However, days later both Scott Disick and Sofia Richie took to their Instagram accounts to dispute the break up rumors.
+However, days later, both Scott Disick and Sofia Richie took to their Instagram accounts to dispute the breakup rumors.
 They were also spotted out together in Malibu grabbing lunch at Nobu, where they left the establishment separately.
-Despite denying the break up rumors, sources claim the couple did split, but that they quickly got back together.
+Despite denying the breakup rumors, sources claim the couple did split, but that they quickly got back together.

 “They are now back together and Scott isn’t done with her.
 Sofia had a strange weekend and Scott and her are working through things.”